16 February 2018.

 Considering most people in Central Asia drive like loons, we found train travel to be the most comfortable (and least stressful) of the transport options, as well as a great chance to interact with locals who will happily force feed you until you can eat no more.
 There are typically three classes – business or first class, kupe (2nd class) and platzkartny (3rd class).
 We generally opted for kupe which is around half the price of first class and includes a sleeper in a compartment of four, whereas platzkartny tends to be seating room only.
 Trains run only in Kazakhstan and Uzbekistan and are perfect for long-distance travel.

 Though not all that common, large buses do travel along some routes and are generally comfortable.
 If trains are sold out, this is another good option for long-distance travel.

-We’re certainly not hardcore enough to use bicycles as our go-to mode of transport but this is an exceedingly popular way to travel through Central Asia.
+We’re certainly not hardcore enough to use bicycles as our go-to mode of transport but this is an exceedingly popular way to travel along the silk road.
 There was one week in Dushanbe where we were literally the only people at our hostel not cycling or motorbiking through the region.

-Bad roads and sometimes tricky logistics mean getting around in Central Asia can take a whole lot longer than it ought to.
-Group tours that cover many of the region’s highlights in a short space of time can be a decent option for those wanting to cover a lot of ground but without the time to linger too long or lose hours making convoluted travel plans.
+Bad roads and often tricky logistics mean getting around in Central Asia can take a whole lot longer than it ought to.
+Silk road tours that visit many of the region’s highlights in a short space of time may be a decent option for those wanting to cover a lot of ground but without the time to linger too long or lose hours making convoluted travel plans.

 Stringent visa requirements are one of the reasons Central Asia has remained under the radar as a travel destination for quite so long.
 These days though, the relaxing of visa requirements is only making it easier to visit.